• Skip to main content

 I used to be a sceptic about the benefits of Chinese or Vietnamese traditional herbal medicine.
 Living in Vietnam for a few years has eliminated that scepticism.
 This stuff works – perhaps not so much as a cure, but certainly, as a way to maintain health and vitality.
 Learn more about Vietnamese traditional medicine here.

 When I started investigating exactly which medicinal herbs to use, things got a bit blurry.
-There are so many, and so many combinations intended for specific health benefits.
+There are so many and so many combinations intended for specific health benefits.
 While sourcing traditional herbal medicine in Vietnam is not a problem, it will be for many delectabilia readers.

 Luckily there are herbal medicine packs available for purchase online.
 You can get packs from Amazon, which include the most commonly used herbs.
 Alternatively, you can purchase more targeted medicinal combinations from Root + Spring or Eu Yan Sang.
 If you live in a big international city, you can probably find a good selection at an Asian grocery like this one.